caiyue1993/PrefsMate/README.md

 }
 ```

-Then we are done.
-PrefsMate will do the right things for you.
+Then we are done!
+PrefsMate will do right things.

 > Be cautious, the "handleThemeMode" String must be the same value of `switchActionName` in the plist file.
 Same on `selectActionName`.